Bryan De La Cruz Player Props: Marlins vs. Nationals

-The Miami Marlins and Bryan De La Cruz (.375 slugging percentage over his past 10 games, including one homer), battle starting pitcher Trevor Williams and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+Bryan De La Cruz, with a slugging percentage of .325 in his past 10 games -- including one home run -- will be in action for the Miami Marlins against the Washington Nationals, with Jake Irvin on the hill, June 17 at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Mariners.
+He had a hitless performance in his previous game (0-for-5) against the Nationals.

 Bryan De La Cruz Game Info & Props vs. the Nationals